Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification

 We first study the influence of the number of sub-bags.
 The results are shown in Tab.~\ref{table:Effects of Groupnum}.
 In CAMELYON16 the test AUC decays as the number of sub-bags increases.
 This behavior can be attributed to the trade-off between the number of sub-bags and available memory resources.
 Larger numbers of sub-bags require less memory and computational cost, but it makes obstacles to effective communication between them.
 It can be predicted that the accuracy will be lower as the number of sub-bags increases.
 In TCGA-NSCLC, there are relatively fewer patches(with a minimum of 23 patches) in WSIs, we were able to split the dataset into up to 6 sub-bags using clustering.
 Compared with CAMELYON16, the performance deterioration in TCGA-NSCLC is relatively minor.

 We also studied the effect of different grouping methods, the experiment was conducted on CAMELYON16, and the results are shown in Tab.~\ref{table:Effects of group methods}.
 An interesting observation is that the incorporation of additional coordinate information leads to a performance decline in terms of accuracy when compared to \textit{random grouping}.
-In our view, the utilization of random grouping alleviates the influence of instance imbalance.
-Through the process of random grouping, each sub-bag has the potential to be allocated positive instances.
+In our view, using random grouping alleviates the influence of instance imbalance.
+Through the process of \textit{random grouping}, each sub-bag has the potential to be allocated positive instances.
 This enables the attention mechanism to focus on the positive instances within each sub-bag, thereby enhancing the accuracy of the model.
 Conversely, the incorporation of positional information may give rise to a substantial quantity of sub-bags that lack positive instances, thereby exacerbating the issue of imbalance on higher-level bags.
 On the other hand, embedding grouping, which does not need additional information, yields relatively lower accuracy and AUC scores.
 When we group the embeddings in sequential order, thereby utilizing ill spatial information, the resulting scores in accuracy and AUC are lower. \textit{MSA grouping} achieves the highest accuracy but requires more computational resources.